asmuth-archive/libsmatrix/README.md

 libsmatrix
 ==========

 A thread-safe two dimensional sparse matrix data structure with C, Java and Ruby bindings.
 It was created to make loading and accessing medium sized (10GB+) matrices in boxed languages like Java/Scala or Ruby easier.

 While the chosen internal storage format (nested hashmaps) is neither the most memory-efficient nor extremely fast in terms of access/insert time it seems to be a good tradeoff between these two goals.

-A libsmatrix sparse matrix features two modes of operation:

-+ A memory-only mode in which all data is kept in main memory

-+ A hybrid memory/disk mode in which only a pool of recently/frequently used records is kept in memory.
+A libsmatrix sparse matrix features two modes of operation; a memory-only mode in which all data is kept in main memory and a mode in which the data is stored on disk and only a pool of recently used rows is kept in memory.
 In this mode the data is persisted across program restarts.
-It also allows yout to handle datasets larger than your available main memory
+It also allows you to handle datasets larger than your available main memory.

-#### Table of Contents
+#### Documentation

 + [Getting Started](#getting-started)
 + [C API](#c-api)